 Third Party Recruiters

-University of Central Missouri's Office of Career Services has chosen to adopt the National Association of Colleges and Employers (NACE) "Principles" as our policy.
-Before any Third Party Recruiter may advertise on Mules4Hire for one of their clients, they must complete the following Third Party Recruiter Job Vacancy Announcement Form.
+University of Central Missouri's Career Services Center has chosen to adopt the National Association of Colleges and Employers (NACE) "Principles" as our policy.
+Before any Third Party Recruiter may advertise on HireRed for one of their clients, they must complete the following Third Party Recruiter Job Vacancy Announcement Form.

 Please see the principles for Third-Party Recruiters below:

 Definition of third-party recruiter:

 a) Third-party recruiters are agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities other than for their own needs.
 This includes entities that refer or recruit for profit or not for profit, and it includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment;

 b) Third-party recruiting organizations charge for services using one of the following fee structures:

 Applicant paid fee -The applicant pays the third-party recruiter a flat fee for services rendered or a fee based upon the applicant's starting salary once the applicant is placed with an employer.
 Employer paid fee -